elibarrow/BAE305-SP24-LAB5/README.md

 **Part 3**

-Created the LED circuit with a Photoresistor and found the minimum and maximum analog values you can detect with the circuit.
+Created the LED circuit with a Photoresistor and we found the min. to be 1 and the max. to be 1004 that you could detect with the circuit.
 We also created a code that would only turn on the LED when the brightness detected by the photoresistor is low.

 Image 3: Our LED circuit with Photoresistor
 <p align="center">